Natalie-Daniel/OSCAR/README.md

 # Git Basics

 # Prep Work
-First and foremost go to https://nodejs.org/en/  to download node.
+>* Step 1: First and foremost go to https://nodejs.org/en/  to download node.
 Click the big green button that contains the letters: LTS (the one recommended for most users) Save
 Open that file